This article explains some of the ways your firm can use social media marketing to grow their practice.

 9. Create a Blog for the Law Firm

-The firms blog is the centerpiece of the social media marketing plan.
+A firm’s blog is the centerpiece of its social media marketing plan.
 It is the place where all other social media should lead to for more information about your amazing law firm.
 The other social media sites are places to find a new audience and spread the message of the existence of the firm.

 Planning is very important for the blog.
 Decide what and when to publish.
 Write content that attracts the target audience to the blog and encourages them to subscribe to it.
 Plan on how blog and social media sites are used together to spread the word about the firm.

 10. Build Relationships With the Leads That are Discovered

 After the last nine steps are completed, people will be talking about the firm on social media constantly.
 They will share your blog posts, chat with each other about hosted events, or just chat with the legal staff.
 All of these people are leads.
 Organize a method for tracking and following up on all of the them.